sociomantic-tsunami/makd/README.rst

 course).
 There is a convenience target to just clean coverage reports:
 ``clean-cov``.

-Merging and overrideable dirirectory versions:
+Merging and overrideable directory versions:

 * ``dmd1``: tangort v1.8.0+
 * ``dmd-transitional``: v2.070.2.s15+ and v2.071.2.s4+